aurelilia/gamelin/README.md

 - Tetris (JP and Global versions, 1989, Nintendo)
     - The "fail" sound effect played while the playing field is filled does not play

+##### Reaches gameplay, heavy issues
+- Pokemon Blue (Global, 1996, Game Freak)
+    - Game display some garbage on boot, then regular GF logo
+    - Intro cutscene plays mostly normal, Pokemon on title screen are black squares
+    - Graphics are very glitchy in general:
+        - Window is unimplemented, all text boxes invisible
+        - A lot of screens just display white (Oak intro cutscene, battle...)
+        - Some areas have weird "shifts" in their tile map
+    - Playable until first rival fight, blindly spamming A in battle does not work (game seems to play the "asleep" sound effect for both parties after first turn?)

 ##### Does not reach gameplay/not playable
 - Tetris DX (Global, 1998, Nintendo)
     - Title screen only allows selecting "Entry", pressing A loads an empty